 Cambodia was definitely one of the most interesting and culturally rich countries we have visited in Southeast Asia.
 While it might be mostly known for Angkor Wat, it’s becoming increasingly popular to travel around the country and also visit its beautiful temples, islands and beaches.
 The true magic of Cambodia lies outside the bigger cities, so there are definitely many corners left to explore.
 Cambodia is very popular among the backpackers discovering Southeast Asia and has gained a lot of popularity of the past few years.
 Cambodia is bordered to the west and northwest by Thailand, to the northeast by Laos, to the east and southeast by Vietnam, and to the southwest by the Gulf of Thailand.
 Hence, its location makes it the perfect addition to your South East Asia travels.
 We visited Cambodia and Vietnam on the same trip, but I’d highly recommend adding Laos to the itinerary as well.

-Accommodation – You can definitely live on the cheap in Cambodia, as dorm rooms in hostels start at around $4 USD per night.
+Accomodation - You can definitely live on the cheap in Cambodia, as dorm rooms in hostels start at around $4 USD per night.
 The good thing about cheap accommodation is that you can also stay in a luxury hotel for as little as $40 USD per night.
-You will find something for any budget here and you won’t have to break the bank to be comfortable.
+You will find something for any budget, especially if you’re looking for somewhere to stay in Siem Reap.
+You won’t have to break the bank to be comfortable!